CRBroughton/Sibyl/src/sqljs/README.md

 # Sibyl

-Sibyl is a lightweight SQLite query builder for <a href="https://github.com/sql-js/sql.js">SQL.js</a> and <a href="https://bun.sh/docs/api/sqlite">Bun's sqlite3 driver</a>, providing a Prisma-like query builder.
+Sibyl is a lightweight SQLite query builder for <a href="https://github.com/sql-js/sql.js">SQL.js</a>, <a href="https://bun.sh/docs/api/sqlite">Bun's sqlite3 driver</a>, and <a href="https://github.com/tursodatabase/libsql">libSQL</a>, providing a Prisma-like query builder.
 Sibyl is in early development, so expect breaking changes and rapid development.

 ## Getting Started